tty-13/packer-templates/debian-12/README.md

 Run with ./build.sh

-For best security practices you should create a packer-only API token on PVE.
+For best security practices you should create a packer-only API token with only the relevant permissions on PVE.